VOA

 Individual contributors are all summarized as "VOA Contributors".

-For a full list of individual contributors, refer to git log --format="%an <%aE>" | sort -u
+For a full list of individual contributors, refer to git log --format="%an <%aE>" | sort -u.

 Security Policy